 A part-time associate is an employee who is regularly scheduled to work fewer than 25 hours per week, other than an employee who has been continuously employed since December 31, 1980 and other than a job-sharing employee who is considered a full-time associate.

 Participating Company

-Verizon or any corporation or partnership that is an affiliate of Verizon that has elected to participate in the Plan.
+Verizon or any corporation or partnership which is an affiliate of Verizon that has elected to participate in the Verizon Vision Care Plan for New York and New England Associates, including the VDT User Eye Care Program.